How to make and serve traditional German bread dumplings.

-- They are also a traditional side to goulash, sauerbraten pot roast, roasts served with gravy made from their drippings (Schweinshaxe or Schweinebraten), roast goose, roast venison, and a number of soups.
+- They are also a traditional side dish to German goulash and other meat dishes like sauerbraten pot roast, roast beef, pork roast served with gravy made from the drippings (Schweinshaxe or Schweinebraten), roast goose, roast venison, and a number of soups.

-- Cold bread dumplings can be thinly sliced and combined with radishes, cucumber, onions etc. then drizzled with a simple vinaigrette to make a hearty salad (popular on Biergarten menus).
+- Cold bread dumplings can be thinly sliced and combined with radishes, cucumber, onions, braised red cabbage etc. then drizzled with a simple vinaigrette to make a hearty salad (popular on Biergarten menus).

 - Needless to say, a German beer is the perfect partner to Semmelknödel – from the dark Dunkel and Bock lagers to Munich Helles and Pilsner.

 How to Store Leftover Bread Dumplings